jesperbjerke/laravel-enums/README.md

 # Laravel Enums

-Base-class for easier enum management and translation in Laravel.
+This package provides a trait with helper methods for enum management and translation in Laravel.

+__Important:__ This package has been rebuilt as of v2 to work with native PHP enums instead of class constants.
+As such, PHP 8.1 is now required.
+See [UPGRADE.md](UPGRADE.md) for more details.

+### Requirements:

+* PHP 8.1 or higher
+* Will only work with [backed enums](https://www.php.net/manual/en/language.enumerations.backed.php)

 ### Installation: